Xetibo/ReSet-Doc/sections/literature.typ

 - *"Strive for consistency" - "The eight golden rules"* @shneiderman\
   No matter how one creates a user interface, the very first thing one should thrive for is to make it consistent.
-This includes practices like ensuring items have the same appearance no matter where they are placed, or that buttons with similar functionality and have the same labeling.
+This includes practices like ensuring items have the same appearance no matter where they are placed or that buttons with similar functionality and have the same labeling.
 In "Designing the user interface" @shneiderman, the authors empathized this in chapter 2.4.3 with a clear example: